GRBio/Dataviz/Readme.md

 ### **Is the length of ICU stay related to the patient’s age?**

-This **barplot** shows that there is no relation between the length of ICU stay and the age
+A **barplot** shows the relation between a numeric and a categoric variable.
+Each category of the categoric variable is represented as a bar and the size of the bar represents the numeric value that it takes.
+In this case, the numeric variable is the median of the length of ICU stay and the categoric variable is the age of the patient.
+On this barplot we can see that there is no relation between the median of the length of ICU stay and the age of the patient.

 ![barplot](figures/bar_plot.png)